Application & Admissions

 Your statement should be about 1,000 words in essay format.
 If you are applying to two programs, be sure your statement includes answers to all of the following questions for both your primary program and your alternate program.
 Failure to include answers to all questions for both programs may result in your application being denied.

-• How have you prepared yourself academically for study abroad in your chosen host country?
+- How have you prepared yourself academically for study abroad in India?

-• How much do you already know about the history and culture of your proposed study abroad location?
+- What do you already know about the history and culture Bangalore and India in general?

-Enhance your application by thoughtfully expressing your leadership, volunteer and work experience on your resume.
-With the right preparation and expert feedback you can stand out in the crowd.
-Learn about how to structure and write a resume from the Hiatt Career Center's online workshop, view samples on their website and access a user-friendly software program, Optimal Resume, to create a clear, professional resume.
+In your resume you should thoughtfully express your leadership, volunteer, research, relevant academic and work experience.
+Please consult the Hiatt Career Center about how to structure and write a resume from Hiatt's online workshop, view samples on their website and access a user-friendly software program, Optimal Resume, to create a clear, professional resume.

 You must submit one recommendation from a science faculty member.
 In the online application you can email a request for a faculty member to fill out a recommendation form.
 However, since this email is automatically generated through the on-line system, we suggest that you first personally contact your recommender and inform him/her that he/she will receive the email request from the Office of Study Abroad.
 Please note that the committee will not accept a letter from a high school teacher.